 The new Theatre, Film and Television building, which was officially opened last year, is purpose-built to support and foster interactions between the University, researchers and business.

 Together with the former Head of Department, Professor Andy Tudor, John Mateer spear-headed the development and oversaw the design, specification, procurement and fit-out of all production and post-production areas of the new building.

 Wholly owned by the University of York, Heslington Studios boasts two HD broadcast TV studios, a 140-seat preview cinema, a multi-purpose sound stage, as well as superb sound and picture post-production facilities.

-Andrew Manns, 23, graduated from the University of York last year with a Masters Degree in Postproduction with Sound Design.
+Andrew Manns, 23, graduated from the University of York last year with a.
 He is working as a visual effects artist on The Knife That Killed Me, gaining experience in every aspect of the film’s production from storyboarding to visual effects post-production.

 He said: “In the first six months I’ve been working for Green Screen I’ve gained more experience than I could have hoped for even from years in the industry.
 It’s very rare to have such privileged access to every stage of a film’s development and the contacts I make along the way will all be invaluable in the future.

 “Most people start work in the movie industry as a runner.
 Some places you even have to start in the kitchen.
 I was very lucky getting a job with Green Screen in that I managed to skip the runner stage entirely.

 “Not only that but, unlike working at a huge company where you are a little fish in a big pond, the other graduates and I have regular contact with the directors and producers of The Knife That Killed Me and so have a great deal of artistic influence.
 Our ideas are valued and taken on board.”